marcusm117/mctk/README.md

 ## Overview

-`mctk` is a Python library for Explicit-State Model Checking (will also support Symbolic Model Checking and Bounded Model Checking in the future) on Kripke Structures (will also support other Transition Systems) supporting the CTL(Computation Tree Logic) operators: EX, EU, and EG.
+`mctk` is a Python library for Explicit-State Model Checking (will also support Symbolic Model Checking and Bounded Model Checking in the future) on Kripke Structures (will also support other Transition Systems) supporting the CTL(Computation Tree Logic) operators: EX, EU, EG, EF, AX, AU, AG, AF, and the Propositional Logic operators: NOT, AND, OR, IMPLIES, IFF.

-Users can create checker instances to formally verify if a Kripke Structure (can be created during runtime or input in a JSON file) satisfies certain CTL properties.
-The checker instance will return a set of satisfying states and "SAT" if satisfied or an Error Trace if unsatisfied.
+Users can use functions that implements CTL operators to formally verify if a Kripke Structure (can be created during runtime or input in a JSON file) satisfies certain CTL properties.
+All checking functions will return a set of states that satisfy the CTL property, which means that if any start state of the Kripke Structure is in the returned set, then the Kripke Structure satisfies the CTL property.

 ## Getting Started

 ### Installation

-Get the latest version of `mctk` from PyPI:
+Get the latest version of `mctk` from PyPI.
+Note that the registered name is 'mctk-py' on PyPI due to the strict typo-squatting prevention mechanism of the registry.
+However, when using the library, you should import it as 'mctk'.

    ``` bash
    pip3 install mctk-py